jonjohnsontc/cautious-umbrella-bare-blog/issue_tracker.md

 Right now, I have to execute `render_templates.py` if I want to see any changes that I've made to my website.
 However, every page that's output with render templates will make its way to the public folder, and exactly where Cloudflare pages looks for my pages every time I push.

 Solution: I'm going to have `render_templates` add a .draft.html suffix to the draft files, and place that in my .gitignore file.

+## start implementing some tests to validate these features

+I wanna look at my `dependency_has_been_modified` functions, and make sure that render_templates is writing new versions of pages when I need to, and not writing them when I don't (aka working as intended).